lynchaj/nhyodyne/6502PROC/README.md

 # MBC65C02
 65C02 processor board (hardware and software) for the Nhyodyne computer system

+## BUGS

+* The 6502 board cannot co-exist with the 6809 board.
+I am guessing it has to do with the way _BUSACK is used to toggle the activation of both boards.

+* the WDC 65C02 cannot be used in the board, it needs to be an older chip.
+I recently found a document from a builder that was working on a PET clone that (I believe) may give a clue to resolving this issue.

+> . . . s.
+Additionally, although for all
+practical purposes here the W65C02 is, functionally, entirely equivalent to the original 6502, it is not a direct drop-in replacement.
+It has slightly different pin functions, different, more stringent timing requirements due to its ability to run several times faster than the original NMOS 6502 and it is a CMOS part with CMOS-level, rather than TTL-level compatible I/O thresholds.
+The potential timing incompatibility mostly relates to memory write operations and how briefly (only 10 ns) valid data is guaranteed to remain on the data bus upon the falling edge of the system clock (time THW).
+If your memory write strobe decoding doesn’t have time to react before the data disappears from the data bus you’re going to have trouble with memory write operations!
+If you peruse my circuit diagrams you’ll notice that a pair of 74HCT244 driver chips directly buffer the W65C02S’s data I/O pins to the systems data bus.
+These chips provide CMOS-level to TTL-level threshold conversion and add critical, delayed time extension to THW.
+To doubly ensure that the memory write strobe is available well ahead of schedule, it is decoded by a super-fast 74AC family device. . . . .

 # JUMPER SETTINGS
 ## General
         J1 - Enable